ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 ##### Example One

-The following program has an `http:Client` secured with Basic authentication, and it is configured inside an `http:Listener` secured with Basic authentication.
+The following program has an `http:Client` secured with Basic authentication and it is configured inside an `http:Listener` secured with Basic authentication.
 The `auth:OutboundBasicAuthProvider` is initialized without providing any configurations.
 Therefore, the program gets the token from the `runtime:InvocationContext` and uses it for the outbound request.
-If the downstream service is also secured with Basic authentication and as same as the upstream service, the user does not need to configure the client.
+If the downstream service is also secured with Basic authentication and as same as the upstream service, you do not need to configure the client.

-> **Note:** This scenario is the same for all the scenarios in which both the upstream and downstream services are secured using the same authentication scheme and clients are also configured using the same authentication scheme but without any configurations.
+> **Note:** This scenario is the same for all the scenarios in which both the upstream and downstream services are secured using the same authentication scheme and clients are also configured using the same authentication scheme (but without any configurations).
 The token propagation happens internally.

 ```ballerina
 import ballerina/auth;